JaimeHenaoChallange/opcion5-cronjob-python/README.md

 ### **1. Files in `script-py/`**

 - **`deploy_script.py`**:
   The main script for managing ArgoCD applications.
 It handles tasks such as synchronizing applications, checking their health, pausing applications, and sending notifications to Slack.
+It also includes rollback functionality for applications.

 - **`monitor.py`**:
   Contains the main loop for monitoring applications.
 It periodically checks the health and synchronization status of applications and takes appropriate actions (e.g., syncing, pausing, or notifying).